A BOOK OF THE YEAR IN TIME, THE DAILY MAIL, THE INDEPENDENT, GOOD HOUSEKEEPING AND THE ATLANTIC

-London, Summer 2020.
-Sophia’s father, a 61-year-old novelist who does not feel himself to be a bad or outdated person sits in a large theatre, surrounded by strangers, watching his daughter’s first play.
-A play that takes that Sicilian holiday is its subject.
-A play that will force him to watch his purported crimes play out in front of him.
+London, 2020.
+Sophia’s father, now 61, sits in a large theatre, surrounded by strangers, watching his daughter’s first play.
+A play that takes that Sicilian holiday as its subject and will force him to watch his purported crimes re-enacted.
+Set over the course of one climactic day, this is the story of a father and a daughter, of all that divides and binds them.

 Newsletter Signup